FORM 1099-R UPDATE

 Please allow at least two weeks for the U.S. mail to deliver it.
 If you do not receive yours by February 15, 2019, please notify the Board.

 Form 1099-R's are viewable on your PayInfo account.

 Go to mass.gov/payinfo to log in to your account.
 Please note, although this is a handy item to have available for reference, it is not considered an official Form 1099-R and cannot be used to file your taxes.
 Therefore, be sure to hold on to the original hard copy that will be mailed to you.

-1. Retired members who turned 59 ½ in 2017 will receive two Forms 1099-R. In most cases, the retirement allowance paid up until the month before you turned age 59 ½ will be reported on one Form 1099-R using distribution code 2, and the retirement allowance paid for the remainder of the year will be reported on a second Form 1099-R using distribution code 7.
-Information from both forms should be used for tax reporting purposes;
+One important reminder is for retired members who received a monthly retirement benefit both pre and post age 59 ½ in 2018.
+Please be advised that most of you will receive two Form 1099-R's.
+(PayInfo can only display ONE Form 1099-R.) The retirement allowance paid up until the month before you turned age 59 ½ will be reported on one Form 1099-R using distribution code 2, and the retirement allowance paid for the remainder of the year will be reported on a second Form 1099-R using distribution code 7.
+Information from both forms should be used for tax reporting purposes.

 Need help understanding your Form 1099-R?

 Please refer to the descriptions and corresponding sections highlighted in blue below.
 If you have any further questions about your taxes, please seek advice from your professional tax advisor or the Internal Revenue Service.
 Employees of the State Retirement Board are not authorized to advise you on any tax issues.